 Minivans generally cover short distances during daytime and connect cities in the same province or neighbor provinces.
 For short journeys of 1 to 3 hours companies operate minivans equipped with standard seats.
 For long journeys between 3 to 5 hours companies operate limousine vans equipped with upgraded seats designed to offer passengers a higher level of comfort.

-The most common model of minivan in Vietnam is the Ford Transit with the interior refurbished with three rows of seats accommodating 9 passengers, or one row of seats at the back and four individual seats in the center accommodating up to 7 passengers.
+The most common models of minivan in Vietnam are Ford Transit and Hyundai Solati, with the interior refurbished with three rows of seats accommodating 9 passengers, or one row of seats at the back and four individual seats in the center accommodating up to 7 passengers.
 Additionally, there is space for 1 extra passenger in the front of the van, seating next to the driver.

 Most minivan vehicles are equipped with air conditioning, Wi-Fi internet, onboard entertainment system, reading light and USB phone charger to ensure a pleasant trip.